-Effects of Homozygous Genes
+Effects and Examples of Homozygous Genes

 - The dominant trait for eye color is brown, represented by BB.
 All other eye colors - blue, grey, green, and hazel - are recessive traits, represented by bb.
-A homozygous brown eyed person would have the BB gene, while a homozygous blue eyed person would have the bb gene.
+A homozygous brown-eyed person would have the BB gene, while a homozygous blue-eyed person would have the bb gene.

 - One person is immune to poison ivy, which is represented by the dominant PP trait; while another is not immune to poison ivy, which is represented by the recessive trait distinguished by the symbol pp.